 Colon cancer and treatment options

 The third cancer where the Oncotype DX test can be used is colon cancer.
-This cancer affects, on average, 4% of men and women.
+This cancer affects, on an average, 4% of men and women.
 Colon cancer is being detected in more young people (younger than 50 years) than previously.
 There are various treatments available to treat this cancer; these therapies are outlined below: